American Gangster (album): Critical reception

 Some reviewers expressed reservations.
 Kelefa Sanneh wrote in The New York Times that Jay-Z's reluctance to indulge in the gangsta rap lyricism of his past resulted in wavering, equivocal songs such as "No Hook" and "Say Hello".
 "Once, words just seemed to flow out of him, as if he couldn't help himself", Sanneh said.
 "Now it's clearer than ever that he's choosing them carefully."
 Louis Pattison of NME was more critical and called it a regression from the "slightly bloated" Kingdom Come, lamenting the shortage of "don't-give-a-fuck attitude" highlighted on "Success" in favor of less effective raps exploiting Jay-Z's entrepreneurial personage.
 In MSN Music, Robert Christgau cited "Say Hello" and "Blue Magic" as highlights while humorously using sampled film dialogue from the latter track to frame his lukewarm opinion of the album: "Jay-Z, that's a brand name, like Pepsi, that's a brand name – he stands behind it, he guarantees it, even if you don't know him any more than you know the chairman of Universal Music".
 He later assigned it a one-star honorable mention.

 American Gangster was ranked in the top ten of several music publications' end-of-year lists, including The Austin Chronicle (number one), Spin (number eight), and Rolling Stone magazine (number three).
-Rolling Stone also named the album's second single, "Roc Boys (And the Winner Is...)", the best single of 2007.
+Rolling Stone also named the album's second single, "Roc Boys (And the Winner Is)...", the best single of 2007.
 In The Village Voice's annual Pazz & Jop critics poll, American Gangster finished 18th in the best albums voting.
-In an interview with Jeff Johnson of cable network BET, 44th United States President Barack Obama said he was a fan of the album.
+In an interview with Jeff Johnson of cable network BET, President Barack Obama said he was a fan of the album.

 Commercial performance

 American Gangster debuted at number one in the US Billboard 200 chart, selling 425,000 copies in its first week, according to Nielsen Soundscan.
 This became Jay-Z's tenth US number one album, tying him with Elvis Presley at second most number-one albums in the US with the record is being held by The Beatles.
 In its second week, the album dropped to number eight on the chart, selling an additional 131,000 copies.
+In its third week, the album sold 86,500 copies, and by that point had sold 683,000 copies overall.
 On December 6, 2007, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies.
 As of August 2009, the album has sold 1,131,000 copies in the United States.